Process Overload

 Common varietal associations: castillo, caturra, colombia, it doesn’t really matter considering how overpowering the process is

-Robert’s opinion: A top 3 overpowering process I’ve had.
+Robert’s opinion: A top 3 overpowering process.
+When sharing, I labeled the bag “Hangover”.
+Frankly, I’m uncertain on the food safety being done on this.
 Brian recorded a video on it here.

 Yeast inoculation